Friends of Stellenbosch Mountain

 What to expect (Lower hacks)

-Hacks are our core activity.
-We drive in convoy from the gate to some corner of the fynbos or renosterveld nature area of Stellenbosch Mountain, hike the last part of the way, and then saw, cut or pull the alien invasive plant species which occur.
+We walk or drive in convoy from the gate to some corner of the fynbos or renosterveld nature area of Stellenbosch Mountain, hike the last part of the way, and then saw, cut or pull the alien invasive plant species which occur.
 Afterwards, we have a social with tea, cool drink, cookies, whatever is brought along.

 The terrain varies widely.
 Sometimes we work in low-lying territory close to the cars; at other times a bit of walking is needed.
 Upper hacks can imply going up onto the higher mountain slopes.
 The vegetation can vary from small shrubs on open terrain to dense river thicket.
 You can expect to have need of all your muscles and even your brain.
 This is much better than gym training, and it's free.